Council for At-Risk Academics

 Overview

 Founded in 1933 as the Academic Assistance Council to assist academics fleeing Nazi persecution, CARA is now the UK's leading charity supporting at-risk academics globally.
-With an annual income of £12.1 million (2023), CARA has grown significantly under Executive Director Stephen Wordsworth's leadership since 2012 (from £600,000 annually).
-The organization supports approximately 350 academics at any given time through its network of 135 UK universities and research institutes.
+With an annual income of £12.1 million (2023), CARA has grown significantly under Executive Director Stephen Wordsworth's leadership since 2012.
+The organisation supports approximately 350 academics at any given time through its network of 135 UK universities and research institutes.
 As Wordsworth states: "It was a rescue mission then, and it's still very much a rescue mission today."
-CARA's early beneficiaries included 16 future Nobel Prize winners, demonstrating the organization's long-standing impact on preserving academic talent during times of crisis.
+CARA's early beneficiaries included 16 future Nobel Prize winners, demonstrating the organisation's long-standing impact on preserving academic talent during times of crisis.

 Funding Priorities